-Today we are going to tell you about "How term insurance premium is calculated by the insurer for your favourite term plan”.
+Let's dive deeper to find the answer for- "How term insurance premium is calculated by the insurer for your favorite term plan”.

-Premiums are calculated based on a simple formulae i.e. premium rate multiplied by the cover amount chosen.
+Premiums are calculated based on a simple formula i.e. premium rate multiplied by the cover amount chosen.

 Term Insurance premiums rates are determined by statistics and mathematical calculations done by the underwriting department of the insurance company.
 When calculating the term insurance premium, risk plays a vital role.
 Risk reflects the likelihood of the insured person making a claim.
 The lower the risk that a claim would arise from the insured event, the lower the premium will generally be.